basilstotz/thymiosuite-setup/README.md

 ### Build the package

-Note: You do not need to build this package, just take the latest release
+Note: You do not need to build this package, just take the latest [release](https://github.com/basilstotz/thymiosuite-setup/releases).

 ```
 $ git clone https://github.com/basilstotz/thymiosuite-setup.git